andreapigatto/cash_register_demo/README.md

 ## Setup

 After cloning the repository, run `yarn install` to install the node_modules.
-After simply run `yarn install`.
+After simply run `yarn start` to launch the project in dev mode.

 ## Available Scripts